trish-6/SpeedDatingData/README.md

 - Calculate how accurately participants predict whether their partners like them

 ## Current Phase
-Trained models and scored them on the training and testing sets.
-Next, calculate how accurately people predicted their partner's decision.
+Implemented the code for all of the points above.
+Next, explain and comment on the results in markdown boxes.

 ## Requirements and Usage
 - Jupyter notebook/Jupyter lab